oranblackwell/raspberry-pi-vpn-encrypted-downloader/README.md

 ```
 echo "//192.168.1.101/Media /mnt/net cifs defaults,rw,uid=pi,gid=pi,username=pi,password=XXXXXXXXXX,x-systemd.automount 0 0" | sudo tee -a /etc/fstab > /dev/null
 ```

 What this does is echo (or print) the text inside the inverted commas into the file /etc/fstab.
 This file is read each time your system boots.

+##### Please Note
+Running this command multiple lines will add multiple lines to your /etc/fstab which may cause issues.
+You can maually edit this file and remove any previously entered lines.

+#### Variables
 ```
 ABS_DIR_ON_RPI="/mnt/net"
   # Absolute path to mounted directory.